Cellivar/3d-printing/notes/cetus2/extruder_v2.md

 ![image](https://user-images.githubusercontent.com/1441553/216794681-2701ead5-d420-4706-87df-1507c5c7c380.png)

-The shroud is not struturally necessary, it's only for looking nice and holding the fans.
+The shroud is not structurally necessary, it's only for looking nice and holding the fans.

 ### Parts